 This is a listing of publications about Burntisland, grouped according to broad category.
 It is fairly comprehensive, but no doubt a few will have been missed.
 We'd be delighted to add these to the list.
 Please contact us with details.

-Most of the listed publications are available in the Reference Section of Kirkcaldy Central Library (now part of Kirkcaldy Galleries), and a number of them at Burntisland Library.
+Most of the listed publications are available in the Reference Section of Kirkcaldy Central Library, and a number of them at Burntisland Library.
 It might be possible to obtain some of them via inter-library loan.
 The more recent books may be available in local shops, or by ordering through a bookseller.
 Second hand copies of the older books are often available and can be traced using an internet search engine.

 The 'Burgh Buzz', the quarterly newspaper of Burntisland Community Council, contains articles on the history of the town.